rcarrata/rcarrata.github.io/_posts/2020-04-21-expose-and-reach-ocp4-libvirt-lab.md

 Using project "openshift-marketplace".
 ```

-And voilá!
+And voilà!
 Now we can access the helper vm and therefore the cluster from our laptop :)

 Happy Openshifting!